hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 ## Overview

 Right now, goods that can move freely  within the UK can move across the EU without restriction.
-This will change when the UK leaves the EU.
+This will change after the end of the transition period on 31 December 2020.
 Then, those goods will be subject to duties and other charges when they enter the EU.

-From 2021, if UK traders want to defer paying these duties and other charges, they can move the goods under Common Transit.
-They will then be able to pay these taxes only at the point they reach their destination.
+From 2021, if UK traders want to defer paying these duties and other charges, they can move the goods under Common Transit Convention.
+This will allow traders to move goods across a number of countries, without having to pay import duties every time they cross a border.
+They will only have to complete the paperwork and pay any duties they owe, once they reach their destination country.